 red wigglers feeding on composting, best worm for composting, best worms for vermicomposting

-Composting with earthworms is a great way to recycle food scraps, yard debris, manure, and other organic matter, but what is the best type of worm to use for composting and vermicomposting?
+Composting with earthworms is a great way to recycle food scraps, yard debris, and manure, but what are the best worms for composting and vermicomposting?

 Red Wigglers and Indian Blues are very similar (as in almost identical and hard to tell apart), and although the Red Wiggler is slightly more adaptable to certain conditions, this is more than offset by the Blue worm’s ability to compost more waste and breed faster (which leads to more worms in your compost bin, more waste processed, and more worm castings for your home and garden!).

-Looking to buy worms?
-Find our red wigglers for sale here and our European Nightcrawlers for sale here.
+Looking to buy compost worms?
+Check out our red wigglers for sale and European Nightcrawlers for sale.

-Best Worms for Vermicomposting - Characteristics of Red Wigglers, Indian Blues, and Nightcrawlers
+Characteristics of Red Wigglers, Indian Blues, & Nightcrawlers

 Before making a decision on the best type of worm to use for vermicomposting, it’s important to know more about how each species operates.